codership/documentation/galeracluster/source/pf.rst

 FreeBSD provides packet filtering support at the kernel level.
 Using PF you can set up, maintain and inspect the packet filtering rule sets.

-.. note:: **Warning**: Different versions of FreeBSD use different versions of PF.
+.. warning:: Different versions of FreeBSD use different versions of PF.
 Examples here are from FreeBSD 10.1, which uses the same version of PF as OpenBSD 4.5.

 -------------------